Anonymous LLCs in Texas

 1. Hello Zachary,

 I hope your day is going well.
 I live in DFW, TX now.
 I moved here from GA where I have a legally Active LLC which I formed before leaving.
 Initially I didn’t plan on staying in TX long term but it’s been 1.5+ year and I’m ready to get my business going.
 It is NOT anonymous in GA, however since I plan on going ahead w/ it 100% being that I’m settled in TX now I’d like it to be anonymous.
 Would this be pointless since it’s not anonymous in GA?
 Is it possible to transfer the GA LLC to WY or DE to make it anonymous, then transfer it to TX?
-You mention a trust, where would I create the trust and what are the requirements?

 1. Post